 The Benefits of ADA Compliance

-Businesses in the United States that focus on ADA adherence achieve a number of benefits.
+Businesses in the United States that focus on adherence to the ADA achieve a number of benefits.
 They protect themselves from website accessibility-based lawsuits, thereby avoiding a significant cost that they could incur from legal action.
 In addition, by becoming accessible to potential customers with disabilities, they have an opportunity to present their products, services, and content to a wider audience segment.
 ADA compliance also establishes trust and credibility.